-This eye palette by Violet Voss is one I have had for a while and surprisingly, I haven’t ever spoken about it on here, so I thought I would do a post today on it for you.
+This Violet Voss Matte About You Eyeshadow Palette is one I have had for a while and surprisingly, I haven’t ever spoken about it on here, so I thought I would do a post today on it for you.

 I bought this around a year ago from Beauty Bay and at the time there were a couple of other palettes by Violet Voss doing the rounds and everyone was raving about them.